go-jira/jira/README.md

   -Q, --quiet                  Suppress output to console
       --unixproxy=UNIXPROXY    Path for a unix-socket proxy
-      --socksproxy=SOCKSPROXY  Address for a socks proxy -u, --user=USER              Login name used for authentication with Jira service
+      --socksproxy=SOCKSPROXY  Address for a socks proxy -u, --user=USER              user name used within the Jira service --login=LOGIN            login name that corresponds to the user used for authentication

 Commands:
   help:                Show help.